thrive-centre/thrive-centre.github.io/_pages/accessibility.md

 ---

 ## Ongoing Improvements
-We are committed to regular accessibility reviews and are working with the **University of West London’s Digital Team** to ensure:
+We are committed to regular accessibility reviews and have structured our digital support to ensure:

 - Ongoing accessibility improvements across our site
 - Compliance with cookie consent, privacy, and accessibility regulations